 - Eat during off-hours.
 Try not to eat when a restaurant is crowded.
 It’s harder to talk to the manager or chef during busy times.
 The kitchen staff is more likely to make a mistake when things are hectic.

 - Be prepared for emergencies.
-If you have severe allergies, always have your Auvi-Q or Epi-Pen (epinephrine shot) with you when you eat out.
+If you have severe allergies, always have two epinephrine injection kits (such as Auvi-Q or Epi-Pen) with you when you eat out.

 Talk to the Staff

 - Don't be embarrassed.
 There's nothing awkward or rude about explaining your allergy or making special requests.
 Most restaurants deal with food allergies all the time.

 - Be upfront.
 The first time the waiter comes to your table, explain that you have a food allergy.
 Make clear that even a tiny amount of the food could make you sick.
 If you need to, speak to the manager or chef directly.

 - Have info to give out.
 Some people carry cards to hand out -- like Chef Cards -- which have a brief explanation of their food allergy for the kitchen staff.